Slugger/mstdnlambda/README.md

 https://base64encode.org/ and paste in your topic ARN, **check the 'Perform URL-safe encoding' box then generate the encoded value**.
 This is the value you need to append to the URL.
-If you wanted to deliver the message to multiple SNS topics, you can append multiple encoded topic ARNS, just separate them by slashes on the end of the URL.
+If you wanted to deliver the message to multiple SNS topics, you can append multiple encoded topic ARNs, just separate them by slashes on the end of the URL.
 When you specify multiple topics, all must publish successfully otherwise an error is returned to Mastodon and it will retry **all** of them again.

-This raises a good point: your subscribers might be able to receive a notification more than once.
+This raises a good point: your subscribers must be able to receive a notification more than once.
 Your handlers must be prepared for this and must be idempotent.